DATA PROTECTION NOTICES

 With the information that follows, we would like to provide you as the 'data subject' with an overview of the way your personal data are processed by us and your rights under the data protection laws.
 It is as a matter of basic principle possible to use our web pages without entering any personal data.
 If, however, you wish to avail yourself of special services of our company via our website, the processing of personal data could become necessary.
 If it is necessary to process personal data but there is no legal basis for such processing, we shall as a matter of general principle obtain your consent.

 Personal data, for example your name, address or e-mail address, will always be processed in harmony with the General Data Protection Regulation (GDPR) and in conformity with the country-specific data protection provisions that apply to 'eurodata GmbH'.
-By means of this data protection declaration, we would like to inform you about the scope and purpose of the personal data we gather, use and process.
+By means of these data protection notices, we would like to inform you about the scope and purpose of the personal data we gather, use and process.

 As controllers for the processing, we have implemented numerous technical and organisational measures in order to ensure that the personal data processed via this website are protected as completely as possible.
 In spite of that, it is as a matter of basic principle possible for Internet-based data transmissions to have security loopholes, so that absolute protection cannot be guaranteed.
 For this reason, you are also free to send us your personal data by other means, for example by telephone or post.